jimbobhickville/python-ambariclient/README.md

 Or you can specify some in the config file and then override some using the CLI switches.

+You can also override the logger level by passing it in or putting it in the config file:

+    ambari-shell --logger INFO

 To get more information about the switches, run `ambari-shell --help`